Foster Parent Shared Leave Pool

 Follow these steps for processing a request to donate leave:

-- When an employee submits the Shared Leave - Donation - Foster Parent (MS Word) and Shared Leave – Donation (MS Word) forms, review the employee section of the forms for accuracy, then complete the departmental section.
+- When an employee submits the Shared Leave (med centers) - Donation - Foster Parent (MS Word) and Shared Leave – Donation (MS Word) forms, review the employee section of the forms for accuracy, then complete the departmental section.
 The budget number specified on the forms will be charged for the hours donated.

 - If you approve the request, forward the completed forms to your leave specialist.
 If you believe approving this donation may not be appropriate, contact your Human Resources Consultant to discuss your concerns.